Lower Your Cholesterol

 HDL (high-density lipoprotein) cholesterol

-The higher your HDL cholesterol, the better, because it helps protect against heart disease.
+The higher your HDL cholesterol, the better.
+The HDL cholesterol helps protect against heart disease.
 You can increase your HDL levels by losing weight, if needed, exercising, and quitting smoking.

 LDL (low-density lipoprotein) cholesterol

 Having a high level of LDL cholesterol can cause fatty plaque to stick to the insides of your artery walls.
-This makes the arteries narrower and stiffer, means less blood can flow through them.
+The arteries get narrower and stiffer.
+This means less blood can flow through them.
 This process, called atherosclerosis, develops over a long time.
-It is especially dangerous if it narrows the arteries to the heart or brain, creating a major risk for heart attack and stroke.
+It is especially dangerous if it narrows the arteries to the heart or brain.
+This creates a major risk for heart attack and stroke.
 Build-up of cholesterol in the arteries of the legs can cause leg pain and trouble walking, and other serious problems.